5.5 Miles Down and a Sea to Cross

 The next leg of our trip is a two-and-a-half-hour ferry ride.
 And this isn’t your average commuter ferry.
 Instead, we’re talking about a mini cruise ship.
 There are 10 levels on the ship, a free cinema theater, an arcade room, restaurant, and much, much more.
 Operated by Stena Lines, we paid about $62 US dollars apiece to get from Belfast, Ireland to Cairnryan, United Kingdom in Scotland.

-We’re sitting in the café, lounge area of the ship, with our laptops in front of us relaxing and getting a little work in, courtesy of the free unlimited satellite internet access We can look out the large windows of the vessel and see an endless sea.
+We’re sitting in the café, lounge area of the ship, with our laptops in front of us relaxing and getting a little work in, courtesy of the free unlimited satellite internet access (and using a reliable VPN for security!).
+We can look out the large windows of the vessel and see an endless sea.
 This… this is what it’s all about.

 And The Journey Continues…